codepo8/developer-advocacy-handbook/working-with-your-competition.md

 mean end users can deal with it.

-> **Example:** When I started at Microsoft I took people by surprise by using a Macbook on stage.
+> **Example:** When I started at Microsoft I took people by surprise by using a MacBook on stage.
 I've used Macs for a decade before that and I was used to them and more efficient using them.
 The company didn't have any problem with it as it also changed a lot since the 90s.
-I now use both a Macbook and a Surface Laptop and I'm happy with either.
+I now use both a MacBook and a Surface Laptop and I'm happy with either.
 The fun thing though was that being the Microsoft employee not exclusively using our own products I got people to ask about it.
 And this is the foot in the door you need in this job.